 Executive Director of SAF

-- Noemi Conway assumed the position of Executive Director for the Stroke Awareness Foundation in June 2015.
-As a marketing and sales professional, Ms. Conway has dedicated the last 19 years helping companies and organizations become leaders in their industry.
-Her work in local media, Los Altos Town Crier, Silicon Valley Newspapers and most recently, Bay Area Parent Magazine encouraged her passion for community involvement and her interest in community outreach.
-Ms. Conway graduated from San Jose State University with a Bachelor of Science degree in Business with a minor in Advertising.
-Ms. Conway was born and raised in Slovakia and currently lives in San Jose with her husband and sons.
+- Noemi Conway assumed the position of Executive Director for the Stroke Awareness Foundation in 2015.
+As a marketing and sales professional, Noemi has dedicated the past 20 years to helping companies and organizations become leaders in their industry.
+Her work with local publications, Los Altos Town Crier, Silicon Valley Newspaper Group and the Bay Area Parent Magazine encouraged her passion for community involvement and her interest in community outreach.
+She holds both a Bachelor’s degree and MBA from San Jose State University.
+Noemi was born and raised in Slovakia, has two grown sons and two step sons and currently lives in San Jose with her husband.

 President of Davies Commercial Real Estate Company